-Through an ingenious strategy to strengthen the already famous brand, the Italian creator sought to display— in his spa hotels in Milan and Dubai—the minimalist style and timeless elegance that characterize his garments, playing with concepts such as functionality, aesthetics, and comfort.
+The Italian creator sought to display—in both hotels—the minimalist style and timeless elegance that characterize his garments, playing with concepts such as functionality, aesthetics, and comfort.

 Those who are acquainted with the Armani fashion emporium know that the brand is not limited to the creation of clothing.
 They also produce exquisite perfumes and cosmetics, as well as accessories like sunglasses and watches.
 Clients can also decorate their home with Armani Casa furniture, serve on your table sweets from Armani Dolci and even adorn the room it with flowers from Armani Fiori.